wolfgangj/okami/README.md

 Q: You are calling it a scripting language, but what does it script?

-A: The okami engine.
+A: First, the okami engine.
+Later, the application one is writing in it.

 Q: You are calling it "dictionary-oriented", but why not call it a stack-based language?
 It is one, isn't it?

-A: Technically, it is, but the term is suggesting a very wrong way of thinking the language and its use.
+A: Technically, it is, but the term is suggesting a very wrong way of thinking about the language and its use.
 Here is how I explained it once regarding Forth, which has exactly this problem:

 > The common misunderstanding of Forth works like this:
 >